mysecureshell/mysecureshell/doc/source/contribute.rst

 --------------------------------------------

 If you like MySecureShell, do not hesitate to make blog posts, social sharing (Twitter, Google+, Facebook...) or participate with us to help users on GitHub issues.

+.. note:: MySecureShell is available on Twitter with `@MySecureShell <https://twitter.com/mysecureshell>`_ username.

 You can also help us on testing futures releases by participating to beta tests.